jwaliszko/ExpressiveAnnotations/README.md

 * `RequiredIf` - if value is not yet provided, check whether it is required (annotated field is required to be non-null, when given condition is satisfied),
 * `AssertThat` - if value is already provided, check whether the condition is met (non-null annotated field is considered as valid, when given condition is satisfied).

-### <a id="what-are-brief-examples-of-usage">What are brief examples of usage?</a>

-If you'll be interested in comprehensive examples afterwards, take a look inside chosen demo project:
+### <a id="sample-projects-+-demo">Sample projects + demo</a>

 * [**ASP.NET MVC web sample**](src/ExpressiveAnnotations.MvcWebSample),
 * [**WPF MVVM desktop sample**](src/ExpressiveAnnotations.MvvmDesktopSample).

-For the time being, to keep your ear to the ground, let's walk through few exemplary code snippets:
+ASP.NET MVC web sample is also hosted online - http://expressiveannotations.net/.

+### <a id="what-are-brief-examples-of-usage">What are brief examples of usage?</a>

+This section presents few exemplary code snippets.
+Sample projects in the section above contain much more comprehensive set of use cases.

 ```C#
 using ExpressiveAnnotations.Attributes;